A B C D E F G H I J K L M N O P Q R S T U V W X Y Z | Index

 February, 1969 - January 9, 1970

-Born Walter Huss, the man known to Connecticut listeners as John Scott grew up in Wethersfield but got his first radio experience at WPAC in Patchogue, Long Island.
+Born Walter John Huss, the man known to Connecticut listeners as John Scott grew up in Wethersfield but got his first radio experience at WPAC in Patchogue, Long Island.
 John got his first Hartford radio job at WDRC FM.
 Dan Clayton hired him from there to take over the overnight show from Gary Girard.
 He was replaced by Bob Branigan (#2).

 John's radio career took him to WNHC New Haven, CT; WTHE Mineola, NY; CKLW Detroit, MI; WCBS FM New York, NY; WWYZ Waterbury, CT; KDES Palm Springs, CA; KHTX Riverside, CA; KDHI FM/KQYN AM Twentynine Palms, CA.